 You need to login through your utoronto.zoom.us account (if you do not do this, you will not be able to access the course since the course will only let in authenticated users, e.g., users with utoronto.ca or utoronto.mail.ca email addresses).
+(Be sure to register for a UTM Zoom account at https://utoronto.zoom.us)

-We will use Tophat for course participation (see information on Tophat below).
-Assignments, quizzes and the paper for this course will be submitted on Quercus.
+We will use Tophat for course attendance participation (see information on Tophat below).